 As 2020 dragged on, it slowly dawned on us that this “working from anywhere except our office” posture we hastily adopted was going to be here for longer than we thought.
 After a few months, employees realized that their life and career plans couldn’t be put on hold indefinitely, and we started to see employees making career choices such as switching companies or where they live.
 (In fact, my VMware EUC colleagues Jack Madden and Ron Oglesby both joined VMware during the pandemic in 2020.)

 Job changes such as these require interaction with HR, and the longer the pandemic continued, the more HR topics were added to the growing list of “things we have to figure out how to do remotely now” list.
-Since IT managed the umbilical cord of technology that connected the remote users to the company, HR had to figure out how to deliver their services in this way too.
+Since IT managed the umbilical cord of technology that connected the remote workers to the company, HR had to figure out how to deliver their services and user support in this way too.

 In many ways, HR had a tougher job than IT.
 Sure, IT struggled with the initial roll-out and security of the distributed workforce, but at least IT had decades of experience supporting remote users in some way.
 HR, on the other hand, had to figure out how you deliver organization culture, values, motivation and human support to remote users.